- Home

 The World Air Quality website has a real-time air quality index visual map.

 However, authorities have passed laws to reduce the level of air pollution.
-With the "Santiago Respira" plan launched in 2016, the government wants to reduce fine particles emissions by 60% within the next 10 years, through traffic restrictions, ban on the use of wood heating and stricter regulations on pollutant emissions by industry.
+With the "Santiago Respira" plan launched in 2016, the government wants to reduce fine particle emissions by 60% within the next ten years through traffic restrictions, a ban on the use of wood heating, and stricter regulations on pollutant emissions by industry.

 Levels of pollution alerts and restrictions associated in Santiago de Chile